 It’s true.
-But it is not a mistake, I did that on purpose (If you see all my photography, you can see that all of them is in low key).
+But it is not a mistake, I did that on purpose (If you see all my photography, you can see that all of them are in low key).
 So I usually just reply:

 “Thank you for your comment.
 It is true that it is dark.
 But it is not a mistake.
-I did it because I want to make a low key black and white photography style.”
+I did it because I want to make a low-key black and white photography style.”

 6. Beware of Troll

 You show something on the internet, and some idiots spout nonsense and insult for no reason but to do so.
 Troll happen all the time and it is irritating.
 But don’t be lured by it.
 Because that is the reason for trolling, to create conflict.
 Just ignore it or just delete those comments.

 To tell you the truth I have never experienced trolling myself.
 I actually doubt there is a lot of it in photography.
 But just in case it happens, remember what I just told you.

 Please remember critic is made not to insult your photography.
 But to give an honest opinion and advice to help and improve your photography.
 And you should be grateful for that.
 So it is nice to show an appreciation with a simple “thank you.”
 Or you can also add something more if you like it.